NERC-CEH/datalab/code/development-env/README.md

 Note:

 * The services can be run in the background by running docker-compose with the -d flag.
-* If you want to maintain the state of your previous run, omit `docker-compose-mongo-import.yml`.

 ### Running with Keycloak